andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

  {:id "a362" :type "food"})
 ```

 This seems to work.
-However, `.indexOf` gets called for every item in our list of items.
+However, `.indexOf` gets called for every item in the list of items.
 Performance might suffer for large amounts of data.
 Let's write some performance tests and see whether we are right.

 ### Generating data

 First we need to write a function that generates a large number of unique string ids.
-This is so that we can generate the same set of ids for our manifest and our items.
+This is so that we can generate the same set of ids for our manifest and items.
 The `shuffle` function makes sure every call to this function returns the result in a random order.

 ```clojure
 (defn large-shuffled-vec-of-ids []